Minipoloalex/comp_prog/notes/problems/problems.md

 ## Sorting and Searching
 - Nearest Smaller Values: for each index, find nearest position to left having a smaller value - **Classic monotonic stack**
 - Playlist: **two pointers** with set
-- Subarray Distinct Values: **sliding window** on distinct values, with a map
+- Missing coin sum: simple **greedy with sorting**
+- Collecting Numbers: **simulate efficiently** by making an array with the positions of each permutation value.
+- Dinstinct Values Subarray: count the number of subarrays with distinct values.
+Can be seen as a **classic subarrays problem**: here, we count how many valid subarrays end at position $i$.
+We can use **two pointers** to maintain the current valid maximum size subarray.
+Basically we maintain a **sliding window** on distinct values, with a map.
+- Distinct Values Subsequences: count the number of subsequences with distinct values: from a specific value, we can choose to take any of its indices or none.
+We just need to remove the empty case.
 - Maximum subarray sum 2: **sliding window on prefix sums** to find valid minimum for max subarray sum
-- Missing coin sum: simple **greedy with sorting**

 ## Dynamic Programming
 - Minimal grid path: instead of a shortest path in the grid, we want the **lexicographically shortest string of the path**.
 This requires looking for the next character at each step, based on the possible positions (with best prefix) from the previous step.